 3. Hardware-Software Integration

-Products such as Mac, iPhone, and iPad are optimized to run their respective operating systems and software applications.
+Products like Mac, iPhone, and iPad are optimized to run their respective operating systems and software applications.
 The company is known for its strong hardware-software integration that makes its products perform and work better than most of its competitors.

 This has been made possible because the company designs its own hardware and software.
 Ensuring close coordination between research and development activities and production processes is also a key component of its supply chain strategy.